jjfeng/jjfeng.github.io/joining.md

 This project aims to develop novel statistical and computational methods for monitoring changes in the *clinical* impact of AI-enabled devices, such as AI scribes and clinical risk prediction models.
 A critical aspect of this project is to think through how the AI’s impact is mediated through the user of the AI device, and how human+AI interactions affect what we can (or cannot) monitor.
 This project is co-led by Drs.
 Jean Feng and [Fan Xia](https://profiles.ucsf.edu/fan.xia) from UCSF as well as the FDA’s CDRH/OSEL/DIDSR team, and will be supported by the UCSF [IMPACC group](https://docit.ucsf.edu/news/first-continuous-ai-monitoring-platform-clinical-care).

 ## Primary Responsibilities
-* Develop tools for causally-informed monitoring of AI-enabled medical devices, with rigorous statistical guarantees
+* Develop tools for monitoring AI-enabled medical devices, with rigorous statistical guarantees
+* Extract, process, and analyze multi-modal Electronic Health Record (EHR) data (e.g., clinical notes)
 * Design and implement open-source software packages and federated data pipelines
 * Collaborate closely with interdisciplinary team
 * Prepare and submit research manuscripts to ML/AI conferences, statistics journals, and/or clinical AI journals